VegetableDev0701/Vue-Tree/README.md

 ```
 npm run serve

-after you run this project, you can check project running on your browser on Port 8080
+After you run this project, you can check project running on your browser on Port 8080 ( http://localhost:8080 )

+This project is only for test && function lists are below.

+1. You can search from Main Root by clicking 'Search Main Root' Button
+2. clicking at Node( named test2), you can check graph changes with Node(named test2) Rooted
+3. When you mouse over at Root Node, you can see up arrow and can go up Node Rooted graph by Clicking
+4. CAUTION! this works only with Mocks, so when you click Nodes (excluding Root & test2) , No works implements & error will be occur.

 ```